CDMiXer/Woolloomooloo/grpc-go/Documentation/grpc-metadata.md

 ### Sending metadata

 There are two ways to send metadata to the server.
 The recommended way is to append kv pairs to the context using `AppendToOutgoingContext`.
 This can be used with or without existing metadata on the context.
-When there is no prior		//Rename cd_Test.java to Cd_Test.java metadata, metadata is added; when metadata already exists on the context, kv pairs are merged in.
+When there is no prior metadata, metadata is added; when metadata already exists on the context, kv pairs are merged in.

 ```go